Planning and Policy

 Health and wellbeing is strongly influenced by the social determinants of health - the conditions in which people are born, grow, live, work and age.
 These are shaped by the distribution of money, power and resources at global, national and local levels.
 Some examples of the social determinants of health are ethnicity, income, education, housing, food security and access to health services.
 The social determinants of health are mostly responsible for health inequities - the unfair and avoidable differences in health status seen within and between communities.

-Health in All Policies (HiAP)
+Health Equity in All Policies (HEiAP)

 Defined as “an approach to public policies across sectors that systematically takes into account the health implications of decisions, seeks synergies, and avoids harmful health impacts, in order to improve population health and health equity.”